OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 KVM uses the Linux kernel for computing resources, including memory management, scheduling, synchronization, and more.
 When running a virtual machine, KVM engages in a co-processing relationship with the Linux kernel.

-Managing KVM can be done with ommand line tools include: `virt-*` and `qemu-*`.
-Graphical interfaces include virt-manager, kimchi, OpenStack, oVirt, etc.
+Managing KVM can be done with command line tools include: `virt-*` and `qemu-*`.
+Graphical interfaces include `virt-manager, kimchi, OpenStack, oVirt`, etc.

 ### Containers

 Further integration between the hypervisor and the Linux kernel allowed the creation of operating system-level virtual machines, or containers.

-Containers share many facilities in the Linux kernel, and make use of namespaces and cgroups.
+**Containers** share many facilities in the Linux kernel, and make use of **namespaces** and **cgroups**.
 Containers are very lightweight and reduce the overhead associated with having whole virtual machines.

-OS container is a flavor that runs an image of an operating system with the ability to run init processes and spawn multiple applications. i.e. LXC (Linux Containers)
+**OS container** is a flavor that runs an image of an operating system with the ability to run init processes and spawn multiple applications. i.e. LXC (Linux Containers)

-Application virtualization runs one application for each container.
+**Application virtualization** runs one application for each container.
 Many single application containers are typically initialized on a single machine which creates a greater flexibility and reduces overhead normally associated with virtualization.

 Virtual machines run a complete operating system, and can run many services and applications.
 Virtual machines use more resources than a container. ​Containers usually run one thing.
 Containers are more portable, and can be run inside a VM.